hellbox/srob-migration/content/reviews/a-rainbow-of-grief.md

 name = "A rainbow of grief"
 title = "A rainbow of grief"
 dek = "Cartoonist Tom Hart's daughter died in her sleep for no apparent reason just shy of her second birthday.
 How do you find the words for that kind of a loss?
-You don't." type = "Review"facebookauto = "Cartoonist Tom Hart's daughter died in her sleep for no apparent reason just shy of her second birthday.
+You don't." type = "Review" facebookauto = "Cartoonist Tom Hart's daughter died in her sleep for no apparent reason just shy of her second birthday.
 How do you find the words for that kind of a loss?
 You don't." twitterauto = "\"Rosalie Lightning\" is a gorgeous book about grief and naming the unnameable." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/rosalie-lightning.md"]